AhmedWKamal/chainalysis-take-home/README.md

 Live version link: http://ahmed-kamal-chainalysis.azurewebsites.net

 To build and run the app, clone this repository to a local directory on a machine with Python 3.X installed.
-Navigate to the newly cloned repository and activate the virtual environment the app is built in
+Navigate to the newly cloned repository and activate the virtual environment the app is built in:

 **Windows:**
 ```
 venv\Scripts\activate.bat
 ```

 **Unix or MacOS:**
 ```
 . venv/bin/activate
 ```

 Now the app can be run using the command
 ```
 flask run